-IN ADULTS WITH MODERATE TO SEVERE PLAQUE PsO
+IN ADULT PATIENTS WITH MODERATE TO SEVERE PLAQUE PsO

-Adverse events in the 16-week, placebo-controlled period of the VOYAGE 1 and VOYAGE 2 pooled clinical trials1,2
+Adverse events in the 16-week, placebo-controlled period of the VOYAGE 1 and VOYAGE 2 pooled clinical trials

 Zoom out icon